 Item 1.
-Rescind 283-Chapter 27 and adopt the following new chapter in lieu thereof:
+Rescind 283-Chapter 24 and adopt the following new chapter in lieu thereof:

+CHAPTER 24

-CHAPTER 27 RURAL VETERINARIAN LOAN REPAYMENT PROGRAM
+RURAL IOWA PRIMARY CARE LOAN REPAYMENT PROGRAM

-283-27.1(256) Definitions.
+283-24.1(256) Definitions.

-"Eligible applicant" means an individual who meets the criteria of Iowa Code sections 256.226(3) and 256.226(4), agrees to sign a program agreement, agrees to begin employment under the obligation within one year of signing a program agreement, and agrees to complete the obligation.
+"Eligible applicant" means an individual who meets the criteria of Iowa Code sections 256.221(2) and 256.221(3), agrees to sign a program agreement, and agrees to complete the obligation.
 The eligible applicant completes applications on or before the date established by the commission and does not meet a condition in 283 - subrule 10.3(1).

 - 1. The program agreement specifies the obligation and other details pertaining to the program. - 2.
-The obligation is considered fulfilled or may be postponed pursuant to Iowa Code section 256.226(9).
+The obligation may be postponed or satisfied pursuant to Iowa Code section 256.221(11).
 Progression towards completion of the obligation is verified annually.

-"Eligible loan" means the same as defined in Iowa Code section 256.226(1).
+"Eligible loan" means the same as defined in Iowa Code section 256.221(13).
 Only the outstanding portion of a federal consolidation loan that was used to repay an eligible loan qualifies as an eligible loan.
+An eligible applicant who signs a program agreement and then refinances an eligible loan by obtaining a private education loan may continue to receive loan repayment awards.

-"Food supply veterinary medicine" means the same as practice of food supply veterinary medicine defined in Iowa Code section 256.226(1).
+"Eligible university" means the same as defined in Iowa Code section 256.221(13).